rajeshpleti/SITHARAMA/elysiumanalytics.md

 5. Determine and assess risk scores
 6. Alerting and Notfication to make corresponding actions.

+### Overview of the ITD tiles in the Dashboard
-###1.
-Filters
+### 1. Filters

-Filters:  User can Change the date filter,user filter and RUN the Dashboard
+Filters:  User can Change the  Date filter,User filter and RUN the Dashboard

+Date fillter supports is in the past, is on the day, is in the range, is in the year, is any time, is null, is not null etc.
+User filter supports is equal to, contains, starts with, ends with, is not null, is null matches user attribute etc.

 ![capsutre](Capture.PNG)

 ![capsutre](Capture1.PNG)

-In 1,2,6 tiles Click on the graph Details appear
-In 3,4,5 tiles Click on the graph or Name Link to 360 View appears and Click on Link to 360 View it redirects to 360 user view or 360 ip view

-Overview of the ITD tiles in the Dashboard
+### 2. Behaviours of Risky User and Entity(Day wise and aggregation)

 User/Entity Count with High Risk Scores
 It shows the Score of high risky events

+![riskbehaviour](behaviour.PNG)

+### 3. Anomaly count user/Entity source
 Anomalous User/Entity by Source
-It shows the count of high anomaly score  and source types Behaviors (Of Risky Users/Entities)
+It shows the count of high anomaly score  and source types
-It shows the users/entities with maximum of risk score Threat Entities
-In this it shows data for max score for all Entities in Elysium Analytics in the last 15 days Threat Users
-In this it shows data for max score for all Users in Elysium Analytics in the last 15 days Scores/Alerts
-In this it shows data for max of Total Alert Count,Max of Alert Score,Max of Anomaly Score,Max of Risk Score.They are represented in different colored Bars.

-###1.
-Risk score of User and Entity(Day wise and aggregation)

-![riskbehaviour](behaviour.PNG)

-###2.
-Anomaly count

 ![anamolycount](anamolycount.PNG)

-###3.
-Threat User’s and Entity
+### 4. Threat User’s and Entity

+Threat Users
+It shows data for max score for all Users in Elysium Analytics in the last 15 days Threat Entities
+It shows data for max score for all Entities in Elysium Analytics in the last 15 days

 ![threatusersandentity](riskscoreofuserentity.PNG)

-###4.
-360 User view
+### 5. 360 User view

-	Filter: User can change the filter and run the dashboard

 ![user3601](user3601.PNG)

 ![user3602](user3602.PNG)

 Overview of the Tiles in Dashboard
 1. Active Directory shows the details of AD User.
 1. Risk Score shows the Average of the Risk Score in a weeks time for Source Type -  ML-AGGREGATE